 Sodium and calcium hypochlorite and chlorine test kits can be purchased from large supermarkets, hardware stores or swimming pool stockists.
-The two forms of chlorination should never be mixed as this can cause explosions.
 The chlorine will not make the water unsafe to drink but you may notice a distinct taste and odour that should disappear in 10 to 14 days.
 Boiling the water will remove most of the taste and odour associated with chlorine.